Which ocean surrounds Tenerife and the Canary Islands?

 - Most beaches in the south of Tenerife are protected by breakwaters, which don't allow big waves to come close to the shoreline.
 This is also the case for the major resorts on the other Canary Islands

-- Best beaches for children in Tenerife are in Los Cristianos: Playa de los Cristianos, Las Vistas and even Puerto Colon - this a personal opinion, not the universal truth.
+- The best beaches for children in Tenerife are in Los Cristianos: Playa de los Cristianos, Las Vistas and even Puerto Colon - this a personal opinion, not the universal truth.
 Read more in our guide of where to stay in Tenerife if you're coming for a family holiday.

 - Take care while going into the natural rock pools in Tenerife like the ones in Garachico or Los Gigantes - unfortunately, there have been several accidents with people dragged into the sea by big waves, so always take great caution and don't go in when the sea is rough

 - Please be respectful and don't throw plastic bottles, plastic bags or any other waste into the ocean waters - it is important for the survival of marine life and we should all respect the nature around us, even when we are on holiday